zahndy/LynxVR/README.md

 ``/avatar/parameters/lynxvr_hr`` is used for receiving BPM as a integer value. <br>
 ``/avatar/parameters/lynxvr_batt`` is used for receiving battery health of the device.

+#### Lynx Network (api.lynix.ca)

+> [!CAUTION]
+> This feature is currently restricted to internal use only due to privacy concerns and legislative requirements.
+[Privacy Policy](https://lynix.ca/privacy-policy)

+This feature is not implemented on public builds of LynxVR this is used privately.

 # Credit
 Gawdl3y - Some inspiration for this app is based on [Heartsock](https://github.com/Gawdl3y/heartsock-app)